best student checking accounts

 As long as you don’t otherwise touch your checking account, you won’t overspend, and you’ll have some money stashed away for larger school expenses.

-One thing to note: if you have any money at all to save, open a savings account.
+One thing to note: if you have any money to save, open a savings account.
 Set aside money to pay down student loans, buy your first home, or just for an emergency.
 You’ll be glad you did.

 Author

-Rob Berger is the founder of Dough Roller and the Dough Roller Money Podcast.
+• Rob Berger is the founder of Dough Roller and the Dough Roller Money Podcast.
 A former securities law attorney and Forbes deputy editor, Rob is the author of the book Retire Before Mom and Dad.
 He educates independent investors on his YouTube channel and at RobBerger.com.